 A second method of collecting stem cells, called apheresis, is now the preferred method of collecting stem cells for allogeneic transplants.
-This method involves giving the donor a medication called granulocyte colony stimulating factor, or GCSF, which causes the stem cells to be released from the bone marrow and into the blood stream.
+This method involves giving the donor a medication called a granulocyte colony stimulating factor, or GCSF, which causes the stem cells to be released from the bone marrow and into the blood stream.
 Using a blood test, doctors can tell how many cells are circulating in the blood stream.
 Once the number is high enough, the donor goes to the pheresis department at the hospital to have the cells removed.
 The cells can be removed using either a catheter in the chest wall or 2 large intravenous (IV) catheters, one placed in each arm.
-Blood is taken out of the donor, circulated through the pheresis machine to remove the stem cells, and then the rest of the blood is returned to the patient.
-The cells would be frozen in the same DMSO preservative mentioned earlier for the bone marrow.
-During the collection, the patient may experience tingling or numbness around the lips.
+Blood is taken out of the donor, circulated through the pheresis machine to remove the stem cells, and then the rest of the blood is returned to the donor.
+The cells would be frozen in the same DMSO preservative used for bone marrow above.
+During the collection, the donor may experience tingling or numbness around the lips.
 This is caused by a loss of calcium and can usually be resolved by eating some calcium tablets.

 Leukemias, lymphomas, multiple myeloma, severe aplastic anemia, and sickle cell disease, among others.
 (See the complete list from the National Marrow Donor Program)

-You may hear doctors talk about the preparative regimen.
+You may hear providers talk about the preparative regimen.
 This is the course of chemotherapy, with or without radiation that is given before the cells are transplanted into the patient.
-In traditional transplants, this regimen is given to wipe out the patient's own bone marrow to make room for the donor marrow and to prevent a complication known as "Graft Versus Host Disease" (GVHD).
-We'll talk more about that later.
+This regimen is given to prepare your body to receive the donor’s cells.
 It is necessary to give this chemotherapy for a few reasons: